Robust Multivariate Functional Control Chart: Simulation Study

+For Scenario 0, where the Phase I sample is not contaminated by outliers, Figure \ref{fi_results_1} shows that all the approaches that are able to account for the functional nature of the data (namely MFCC, iterMFCC, RoMFCC) achieve the same performance for both OC condition types.
+Although this scenario should be not favourable for approaches specifically designed to deal with outliers, iterMFCC and RoMFCC perform equal to MFCC.
+All the non-functional approaches (namely MCC, iterMCC, RoMCC) show instead worse performance than the functional counterparts and no significant differences among themselves.

+In Scenario 1, the proposed RoMFCC is shown by Figure \ref{fi_results_2} to outperform all the competing methods for each contamination model, level and OC condition type.
+In particular, the larger the contamination level, the more the RoMFCC outperforms the competing methods.
+In fact, the performance of RoMFCC is insensitive to contamination models and levels, whereas the performance of the competing methods decreases with the contamination level for each contamination model, especially for Out-E. Regarding the non-robust functional methods (namely MFCC and iterMFCC), it turns out that the iterMFCC, which is expected to be the best competitor, does not really outperform MFCC.
+Moreover, their advantages over non-functional approaches decreases with the contamination level.
+The unsatisfactory performance of the non-functional methods reveals their inadequacy in jointly dealing with the functional nature of the data cellwise outliers.

-From Figure \ref{fi_results_3}, also in Scenario 2, RoMFCC is clearly the best method.
-However, in this scenario the difference in performance between the RoMFCC and the competing methods is less pronounced than in Scenario 1.
-This is expected because the Phase I sample is now contaminated by functional casewise outliers, which is the only contamination type against which the competing methods are able to provide a certain degree of robustness.
-Note that, the performance of RoMFCC are almost unaffected by contamination in the Phase I sample also in this scenario, which proves the ability of the proposed method to deal with both functional cellwise and casewise outliers.
+As in Scenario 1, Figure \ref{fi_results_3} shows that the RoMFCC turns out to be the best method also in Scenario 2, although the performance difference with the competing methods is sometimes less pronounced.
+This is expected because in this scenario the Phase I sample is only contaminated by functional casewise outliers, which is the only contamination type the competing methods are designed to be robust against.
+Note that the performance of RoMFCC is in fact practically unaffected by outlier contamination also in this scenario.
+This completes the proof of the superiority of the proposed method in dealing not only with cellwise but also casewise outliers.